-These Guidelines have effect only for the purposes set out in clause 3.9.3D of the NER.
+These Guidelines have effect for the purposes set out in clause 3.9.3D of the NER.
 The NER and the National Electricity Law prevail over these Guidelines to the extent of any inconsistency.

-The Guidelines set out how the Australian Energy Market Operator (AEMO) implements the reliability standard, and the approach and assumptions AEMO uses to implement the reliability standard in relation to:
+The Guidelines set out how the Australian Energy Market Operator (AEMO) implements the reliability standard, and the approach and assumptions AEMO uses in relation to: